matthamil/state-helpers/README.md

 ## Goals

-- Common CRUD-like behaviors for state.
+- Immutably create a new object for each common operation performed on data within objects
 - Automatic currying

 ## Usage